sveltejs/vite-plugin-svelte/docs/faq.md

 <!-- the following header generates an anchor that is used in logging, do not modify!-->

-### conflicts in svelte resolve
+### missing exports condition

 | If you see a warning logged for this when using a Svelte library, please tell the library maintainers.

-In the past, Svelte recommended using the custom `svelte` field in `package.json` to allow libraries to point at `.svelte` source files.
-This field requires a custom implementation to resolve, so you have to use a bundler plugin and this plugin needs to implement resolving.
-Since then, Node has added support for [conditional exports](https://nodejs.org/api/packages.html#conditional-exports), which have more generic support in bundlers and Node itself.
-So to increase the compatibility with the wider ecosystem and reduce the implementation needs for current and future bundler plugins, it is recommended that packages use the `svelte` exports condition.
+Using the `svelte` field in `package.json` to point at `.svelte` source files is **deprecated** and you must use a `svelte` [export condition](https://nodejs.org/api/packages.html#conditional-exports). vite-plugin-svelte 3 still resolves it as a fallback, but in a future major release this is going to be removed and without exports condition resolving the library is going to fail.

 Example: